Vanhankaupunginselkä

-However, for the purposes of walking between the reeds the City of Helsinki has constructed some duckboards, which permit the visitors on the area to walk between the reeds.
+However, for the purposes of walking between the reeds the City of Helsinki has constructed some duckboards, which permit the visitors to the area to walk between the reeds.
 While these duckboards permit the visitors to walk between the reeds, the duckboards are just two to four planks wide, which require the visitors to apply appropriate caution in general and while passing other visitors.
 During times of higher water, the duckboards can be submerged in whole or in part, while in winter, the boards can be warped or destroyed by ice.

 Prohibition sign, stipulating: "Conservation Zone.
-Do not move between the reeds while the area is unfrozen, collect or damage the foliage or distribute animals in general, do not fish."
+Do not move between the reeds while the area is unfrozen, collect or damage the foliage or disturb animals in general, do not fish."
 The text on the right is in Swedish.

-As for the bird species in the area, 285 different species have been observed on the area.
-Out of these species, 114 have nested on the area during last 10 years.
+As for the bird species in the area, 285 different species have been observed in the area.
+Out of these species, 114 have nested in the area during the last 10 years.

-When the species of area are considered, certain species rare in Finland nest at the area.
-Examples of these are western marsh harrier, Eurasian bittern, white-backed woodpecker, red-backed shrike, ortolan bunting and black woodpecker.
+Certain bird species rare in Finland nest in the area.
+Examples of these are the western marsh harrier, Eurasian bittern, white-backed woodpecker, red-backed shrike, ortolan bunting and black woodpecker.

-As for other species, various predators like hawks and owls are frequently observed on the area.
+As for other species, various predators such as hawks and owls are frequently observed in the area.

 The rules applicable to visitors of Vanhankaupunginselkä are fairly strict.
-As per the instructions printed on the signs all over the area, visitors on the area are not permitted to move between the reeds while the area is unfrozen, collect or damage the foliage or distribute animals in general.
-In addition, fishing is not permitted at the area, nor is walking unleashed dogs or horse riding.
+As per the instructions printed on the signs all over the area, visitors in the area are not permitted to move between the reeds while the area is unfrozen, collect or damage the foliage or disturb animals in general.
+In addition, fishing is not permitted in the area, nor is walking unleashed dogs or horse riding.
 Furthermore, as Vanhankaupunginselkä is frequently visited by persons interested in nature, informal social control is strict.
-Littering, loud behavioural and comparable activities are typically strongly condemned.
+Littering, loud behaviour and comparable activities are typically strongly condemned.

-The visitors can commute to the area either by cars, trams or buses.
-The trams number 6 and 8 have stops less than a kilometre from the area and various locations near the area offer ample parking space.
+Visitors can commute to the area either by cars, trams or buses.
+Trams 6 and 8 have stops less than a kilometre from the area and various locations near the area offer ample parking space.